consensus-shipyard/mir/samples/blockchain/README.md

 1. When it receives a ChainRequest message, it must register the request and send a GetChainRequest event to the BCM.
 2. The BCM will respond with a GetChainResponse event.
 The synchronizer then responds to the node that sent the ChainRequest message with a ChainResponse message.

-   IMPORTANT: This module assumes that all other nodes resppond to requests and that no messages are lost.
+**IMPORTANT:** This module assumes that all other nodes respond to requests and that no messages are lost.

 ### Application Module

-The application module is reponsible for performing the actual application logic and to interact with users or other applications.
+The application module is responsible for performing the actual application logic and interacting with users.
-It does not hold any state, but instead relies on the blockchain manager module (BCM) to store the state.
+It does not hold any persistent state but instead relies on the blockchain manager module (BCM) to store the state.
 However, the application needs to compute the state.
 Also, the application module is responsible for providing payloads for new blocks.

 The application module must perform the following tasks:

-1. Initialize the blockchain by sending it the initial state in an InitBlockchain event to the BCM.
+1. Initialize the blockchain by sending it to the initial state in an InitBlockchain event to the BCM.
 2. When it receives a PayloadRequest event, it must provide a payload for the next block.
-This payload can be empty.
+   Even if no payloads are available, a payload must be provided, however, this payload can be empty.
-3. When it receives a ForkUpdate event, it must compute the state at the new head of the blockchain.
+3. When it receives a HeadChange event, it must compute the state at the new head of the blockchain.
    This state is then registered with the BCM by sending it a RegisterCheckpoint event.
    A checkpoint is a block stored by the BCM that has a state stored with it.
-4. When it receives a VerifyBlocksRequest event, it must verify that the given chain is valid at a application level and respond with a VerifyBlocksResponse event.
+4. When it receives a VerifyBlocksRequest event, it must verify that the given chain is valid at an application level and respond with a VerifyBlocksResponse event.
-   Whether or not not the blocks link together correctly is verified by the BCM.
+   Whether or not the blocks link together correctly is verified by the BCM.

+An example of such an application is the (lcc-chat-app)[link] that is in the samples directory.
-This application module implements a simple chat application.
+As the name implies, it implements a simple chat application.

-It takes new messages from the user (MessageInput event) and combines them with a sender id and "sent" timestamp as payloads.
-These payloads are stored in the payload manager (see applicaion/payloads/payloads.go).
-The state is the list of all messages that have been sent and timestamps for when each sender last sent a message.
-At the application level, a chain is valid if the timestamps are monotonically increasing for each sender.
+[Note - different end]

 ### Websocket Interceptor

 The websocket interceptor intercepts all events and sends them to a websocket server.
 Any connected client can then receive these events by subscribing to the websocket server.
-The interceptor proto defines events which are specificly intended for the interceptor and not used by the actual blockchain.
+The interceptor proto defines events that are specifically intended for the interceptor and not used by the actual blockchain.
-Since these events don't have a destination module, they are sent to the "devnull" module.
+Since these events don't have a destination module, they are sent to the "null" module (a module that simply ignores all incoming events).
 However, all events are intercepted and sent to the websocket server.
 The interceptor proto is simply for "extra" events.

 The interceptor proto defines two such events: